Alternative Oyster Culture

 Apply for a Permit

-Applicant, or an agent with power of attorney to act on the leaseholder’s behalf, must contact the AOC Permits Coordinator to schedule an appointment to appear in person to apply for an AOC Permit.
+The applicant, or an agent with power of attorney to act on the leaseholder’s behalf, must contact the AOC Permits Coordinator to begin the AOC Permit Application process.

 It may be required for the applicant to provide:

 - All other local, state, and federal permits necessary for the activity requested to be permitted, or documentation from the relevant agencies stating that such permits are not necessary.
 These permits include but are not limited to: